kwokyto/a-safe-space/README.md

 6. Run the Telegram bot with `/start` and register with `/register`
 7. The first attempt at registration should return an error.
 8. From the AWS Console, select AWS DynamoDB.
-9. Under "Tables", ensure that the "AnonChatTable" table has been created.
+9. Under "Tables", ensure that the "ASafeSpaceTable" table has been created.
 10. Re-register with `/register`, and registration should be successful.

-## Future Developments

-- Improved welcome message to assist the registration process and what to expect and do next